sas-news/OptiFast/README.md

 ## Downlaod

-1. Download the souce code [here](https://github.com/sas-news/OptiFast/releases).
+1. Download the extension file [here](https://github.com/sas-news/OptiFast/releases).
 2. Keep files in a non-delete location.
 3. Access [chrome://extensions/](chrome://extensions/) in Chrome.
 4. Turn on developer mode in the upper right corner of the screen.